Norwalk, Ohio, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you see the Firelands Museum, wear museum-appropriate clothing and take:
+If you go to the Firelands Museum, wear museum-appropriate clothing and take:

 February

-February in Norwalk is freezing and somewhat rainy.
+February in Norwalk is very cold and somewhat rainy.
 The rain/snow can amount to several inches/centimeters.
 During this time, temperatures average in the 30s F (single digits C), although night temperatures can dip into the single digits F (10+ below zero C).

 What to wear/what to pack: